Skip to main content

 • Agriculture Bill (NI Assembly Website)

-Information on the AERA Committee’s scrutiny of the Bill can be found at the link below:
+A press release on the Bill can be seen at the link below:

 Ways to respond